 Nigeria’s continuing insurgencies and conflicts – most recently, with Fulani herdsman clashing with farmers in Benue State – are symptoms of a broken political and economic system.

-In terms of Boko Haram, an ongoing Islamic insurgency in the country’s North West, Kukah points once more to a conceptual failure of government.
+In terms of Boko Haram, an ongoing Islamic insurgency in the country’s North East, Kukah points once more to a conceptual failure of government.
 Thus far the government has responded largely by force; yet, Kukah believes such a response is a by-product of an executive failure to understand the group.
 “No attempt in Nigeria has been made to answer the question of where Boko Haram came from.
 You have a government that doesn’t understand the history of Nigeria,” he says.

 The Northern Region, in fact, has deep Islamic roots dating back to the Sokoto Caliphate, which governed the area from 1804-1903.
 The Caliphate brought decades of economic growth to the region and was known as a centre of Islamic scholarship and thought.